Collective Proposal Distributions for Nonlinear MCMC samplers: Mean-Field Theory and Fast Implementation

-Among the variants of our method, we show results for vanilla CMC, MoKA-CMC, MoKA-Markov-CMC and MoKA-KIDS-CMC.
 Please note that we do not include the BGK and KIDS samplers in these experiments: although we believe that the ideas behind these methods are interesting enough to justify their presentation, we observe that they generally do not perform as well as the other CMC variants and leave them aside for the sake of clarity.

-We compare the results in term of Energy distance \cite{rizzo2016energy} between a true sample generated by rejection and the population of particles at each step.
-As baseline, we show the average Energy distance between two iid exact samples of size $N$, and a $90\%$ prediction interval for this quantity.
-For two independent samples $X$ and $Y$ of size $n$ and $m$ respectively, the energy distance is defined as: